Ride for $1 with the Transit Assistance Program (TAP)

 Check back for a growing list of approved certificates.

 Q. What about other members of my family?
 Do they qualify?

 - Family members listed on an approved document will qualify.

 - Children 5 years old and under ride for free.
 No ID is required.

-- People ages 6-12 years old and 65 and older qualify for a Reduced Fare card that are valid for 10 years or until a youth’s 13th birthday.
-You can order those when you stop by our Service Centers or mail in a photo copy of an ID card.
+- People ages 6-12 years old and 65 and older qualify for a Reduced Fare card that is valid for 10 years or until a youth’s 13th birthday.
+You can order those when you stop by our Service Centers or mail in a photocopy of an ID card.
 This Reduced Fare discount does not apply during rush hour.
 People in those age ranges with lower incomes may want to apply for TAP.